 The communities bring in their time-honoured expertise with respect to weaving natural fibres, dyeing with natural elements while keeping in mind the essence of Regenerative Agriculture.
 They work towards maintaining a positive ecological balance to preserve and grow the rich biodiversity of the area.

 In this verdant forest paradise, when a resource that has been gifted by the Earth is taken, something more is given back keeping in mind factors such as soil health, ecology and wildlife protection.
-In fact, plants are grown and nurtured first and then made available for dyeing purpose.
+In fact, plants are grown and nurtured first and then made available for dyeing purposes.
 That way a positive balance is created.

 The future of agriculture is Regenerative.
 The future of fashion is Regenerative.
 Creating clothing that can eventually create a healthy global ecosystem that cools the world and can return home to the Earth to feed the soil should be on top of our minds.
 Let's together wade the way towards the greater good of our Planet and its people.